PixVerseAI/PixVerse-MCP/README.md

 3. View error logs (typically in the log folders of Claude or Cursor)

 **Does MCP support image-to-video or keyframe features?**
 - Not yet.
 These features are only available via the PixVerse API.
+[API Docs](https://docs.platform.pixverse.ai)

 **How to obtain credits?**
 - If you haven't topped up on the API platform yet, please do so first.
+[PixVerse Platform](https://platform.pixverse.ai/billing?utm_source=github&utm_medium=readme&utm_campaign=mcp)

 **What video formats and sizes are supported?**
 - PixVerse supports resolutions from 360p to 1080p, and aspect ratios from 9:16 (portrait) to 16:9 (landscape).